DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/type_property.md

 Diagram Editor can be initialized in one of three modes:

-- **type:"default"** is used to visualize relations between some entities based on the provided algorithm
+- **type:"default"** is used to visualize relations between some entities

 <iframe src="https://snippet.dhtmlx.com/xshe9ut7?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>